jmillxyz/Win32-OpenSSH-wiki/TTY-PTY-support-in-Windows-OpenSSH.md

 ## Known windows 10 console issues (These will be fixed by the windows console team)
 ### When connected to unix ssh server
-a) vi command, the up/down/side arrow keys are not working.
+a) vi command, the up/down/left/right arrow keys are not working.
+Please use h,j,k,l as an alternative.
 b) vim command, intermittently the file is opened in the Replace mode.
 c) top command, clears the previous screen contents.